 We will review all the applications submitted before the deadline and determine acceptance by May 2019 There are only a limited number of spots; therefore it is highly recommended to apply early.
 Other details, pertinent only to those who are accepted, will be mailed out once they are accepted.
 This includes: orientation information, daily schedule details, graduation ceremony information, etc

 Participants’ qualifications will be assessed through a review of applications, interviews, reference checking, and administration of a questionnaire relevant to best practices in teaching and learning pedagogies of world languages.
 Priority will be given to teachers who are currently teaching/or preparing to teach students in secondary and post-secondary schools.
 The program will recruit teachers working at heritage schools, university programs that focus on second language acquisition, and K-12 private or public schools.

 Yes.
 All participants will get the opportunity to teach during the STARTALK 2019 student program follow up sessions, for which they will be compensated through program funds.
-All participants will be able to attend, at a subsidized rate, a series of teacher training workshops offered by the Southern Area International Language Network (SAILN), a wing of California World Language Project (CWLP).
+LARC STARTALK will also organize a series of workshops which will be offered free of cost to the participants.
 Furthermore, all participants will be provided information about institutions and organizations in their respective states that work on promoting the teaching of world languages and cultures.

 Shahnaz Ahmadeian, STARTALK Program Director